BladeRunnerJS/brjs-site/docs/use/getting_started.md

 <div class="alert alert-info github">
   <p>
     We presently only support WAR deployment.
-This is very restrictive so <a href="https://github.com/BladeRunnerJS/brjs/issues/18">supporting Flat File build and deployment</a> is a priority.
+This is restrictive so <a href="https://github.com/BladeRunnerJS/brjs/issues/18">supporting Flat File build and deployment</a> is a priority.
   </p>
 </div>